Down to Mérida and back again, the finish line is in sight

 I wandered home along Calle 47.
 Because I wanted to see what was there, since if la Plancha was built, it would be that area where we cut through the park and we'd come out on 47.
 There are a lot of nice houses and restaurants along Calle 47.

 I spent a lot of the rest of the day Saturday at the hotel.
 I sat on the hotel's patio and read for awhile.
 Read in my room for awhile.
-I paced out the dimensions of my room and bathroom, because I thought it would be a good size for a spare bedroom in our house someday.
+I paced out the dimensions of my room and bathroom and jotted it in my little notebook.
+I thought it would be a good size for a spare bedroom in our house someday.

 Around 3 p.m.
 I decided I would go eat lunch at the proper Mexican time for lunch.
 I also figured since I would be traveling early the next morning, this might be my last meal.

 I wanted to go back to Calle 47 and try some food in that area.
 It was exceedingly hot at this point and walking east-west along the streets offered no shade for relief from the blistering sun.
 So I hoofed it as fast as I could.
 Which also left me incredibly sweaty.
 It rolled into my eyes, the saltiness stinging.

 I walked by my chosen restaurant, Catrin.
 There was a generator humming across the street, thick cables crossing the road and attached to the building.
 Was it not open?

 I walked to the door and there was a woman inside holding the door.
 I stopped and waited for her to notice me.
 If it's open, she'll open the door.
 If it's not, she'll wave me away like the fool I am.